storacha/RFC/rfc/service-auth.md

 ### Add `blob/retrieve` "service" capability

 I'm proposing `blob/retrieve` as a new capability that allows retrieving a blob in full.
-It will be used for internal operations like replication, repair, indexing and filecoin onboarding - egress MUST NOT be recorded for these invocations.
+It will be used for internal operations like replication, repair, indexing and Filecoin onboarding - egress MUST NOT be recorded for these invocations.

+Note that unlike `access/authorize` in the Upload Service, this `access/authorize` capability will not involve any attestations: a Storage Node will have the natural authority to `blob/retrieve` itself, and be able to delegate that to whomever it deems necessary, as normal in UCAN.

 #### What can use this for?

-##### Authroizing Storage Nodes to `blob/retrieve` on Storage Nodes
+##### Authorizing Storage Nodes to `blob/retrieve` on Storage Nodes

 This is for replication purposes.
-The cause field will allow the receipient to validate the retrieval is for the purpose of replication.
+The cause field will allow the recipient to validate the retrieval is for the purpose of replication.
 The cause should be the `blob/replica/allocate` invocation.

 e.g.